Christ Lutheran Worship Schedule

 If you are having difficulty accessing Christ Lutheran Gettysburg’s online worship service and need assistance, please contact the church office.

 We Gather Every Sunday

-We invite congregation members, visitors, and community members to get involved in our worship service.
-Opportunities to get involved are limited during the COVID – 19 pandemic.
+We invite congregation members, visitors, and community members to get involved in our worship services.

 Plan Your Visit

 Holy Communion is offered each Sunday.
 Join us in our handicap accessible, second floor sancuary.

 Our parking can be accessed from the alley off North Washington Street.